 At the beginning of studies a first semester orientation takes place involving the entire faculty.
 Afterwards the following obligatory events take place: Introduction into esthetic work (Module 5-1).

 More information and dates have been given to you in the first semester letter.
-Information on the begin of your regular and continuing lectures can be found in the academic calendar.
+Information on the beginning of your regular and continuing lectures can be found in the academic calendar.

 Here you can find general information for first year students and the program for the first semester orientation.